python/devguide/setup.rst

 with more than 2 cores (or a single-core machine), you can adjust the number passed into the ``-j`` flag to match the number of cores you have.

-At the end of the built you should see a success message, possibly followed by a list of extension modules that haven't been built because their dependencies were missing:
+At the end of the build you should see a success message, possibly followed by a list of extension modules that haven't been built because their dependencies were missing: